BioPAL/BioPAL/README.md

         pip install biopal

 ## Setup Configuration
-Open the `inputs/Input_File.xml` and update directory locations with absolute paths for:
+Open the `inputs/Input_File.xml` and update following sections withj absolute paths:

--   `L1cRepository`: this folder contains the data stacks to be processed
+-   `dataset_query->L1C_repository`: this folder contains the data stacks to be processed
--   `AuxiliaryProductsFolder`: this folder contains auxiliary parameters related to the data stacks of the L1cRepository
+-   `dataset_query->auxiliary_products_folder`: this folder contains auxiliary parameters related to the data stacks of the L1cRepository
--   `OutputFolder`: this is the folder where the output will be saved (each run corresponds to a sub-folder formatted with the current date time)
+-   `output_specification->output_folder`: this is the folder where the output will be saved (each run corresponds to a sub-folder formatted with the current date time)

-*NOTE: Sample data and auxiliaries can be obtained by writing to* <biopal@esa.int>.
+*NOTE: Sample data (L1C_repository) and auxiliaries (auxiliary_products_folder) can be obtained by writing to* <biopal@esa.int>.

-The BioPAL GDAL paths are automatically found by the processor after a correct installation procedure; in case of problems or for particular user cases, it is possible to specify manually such paths, in this case edit `biopal/conf/biopal_configuration.xml`, uncomment the paths section and insert your absolute paths for:
+The BioPAL GDAL paths are automatically found by the processor after a correct installation procedure; in case of problems or for particular user cases, it is possible to specify manually such paths, in this case edit `biopal/conf/Configuration_File.xml`, uncomment the "gdal" section and insert your absolute paths for:
 -   `gdal_path`: this is the folder containing the GDAL executables, usually in the `/bin` subfolder of GDAL environment (containing e.g., *gdalwarp*, *gdal_translate*,... )
 -   `gdal_enviroment_path`: this is the GDAL_DATA environment variable path